iBrotNano/TestEnvironment/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
 about: Task that has to be done
-title: 'Summary'
+title: Summary
-labels: 'task'
+labels: task
-assignees: 'iBrotNano'
+assignees: iBrotNano

 ---

 ## Requirements